nexuspcs/PortfolioPro/README.md

 ---
 ### Contacts

 You can contact our Founder & CEO, James Coates, through reaching out to his LinkedIn [here](https://www.linkedin.com/in/jamescoatesaus/).
 Want to reach out personally and say hi, without using Linkedin?
-Email James at [jamescoates06@gmail.com](mailto:jamescoates06@gmail.com).
+Email James at [james@portfoliopro.au](mailto:james@portfoliopro.au).

 ---